9 Simple Tips to Fix a Frozen Pipe

 And if you have some electrical heating tape, apply it directly to the pipe.
 The tape works by distributing the heat across the pipe.
 This tape is not like your ordinary tape.

-You need to plug it in a socket for it to generate heat.
-But the good thing about the electrical heating tape is that you can find one that automatically shuts down on its own.
+You need to plug it into a socket for it to generate heat.
+But the good thing about electrical heating tape is that you can find one that automatically shuts down on its own.

 7. Use Your Thermostat